Start date: 19 September 2023

 • Interpret coverage metrics and requirements tracking to determine verification closure.

 The course is primarily aimed at engineers who are about to or have recently taken up roles in verification teams.
 This may include recent graduates or engineers moving from other roles into verification roles.
 Applicants should have some knowledge of SystemVerilog and using Linux as an OS.

 To apply for this level 9 module, applicants will normally hold a 4-year degree in electronic engineering or cognate discipline.
 However, prior suitable industry experience may be taken into account.

 Verification Overview and Philosophy

 What is verification and why do we do it?
-Levels of verification (unit, IP, subsystem, system)/ Types of verification (Functional, PA, GLS, CDC, MSV, FW, Emulation) etc./ Typical bugs /Types of tests (register testing, directed, constrained random, stress testing, performance) / Compliance testing (protocols and industry standards)
+Levels of verification (unit, IP, subsystem, system)/ Types of verification (Functional, PA, GLS, CDC, MSV, FV, Emulation) etc./ Typical bugs /Types of tests (register testing, directed, constrained random, stress testing, performance) / Compliance testing (protocols and industry standards)

 Inputs to verification planning: specifications, requirements, industry standards, company guidelines, legacy product specifications / verification strategies and methodologies (simulation, formal verification, emulation, modelling)

 Re-use/maintainability / documentation / revision control / synthesizable testbenches